 This was a big year for Amazon Web Services.
-If you were not following the industry news, many retailers and eCommerce giants migrated major projects to Amazon Web Services (AWS) in 2015, including Nordstrom, instacart, Time Inc., and Ticketmaster.
+If you were not following the industry news, many retailers and eCommerce giants migrated major projects to Amazon Web Services (AWS), including Nordstrom, instacart, Time Inc., and Ticketmaster.
 In a risk-averse industry that tends to follow rather than lead, this is yet another indication of AWS’ market domination.

 But how are these companies meeting security challenges on AWS?
 Is the cloud really secure enough for consumer data?